singaround/songbook/posts/list_of_tags.md

 ### The Tags

-**[African_or_African-American_origin](/tags/African_or_African-American_origin)** - this tag is used for songs which are recorded as having have African or African American origins by any source.
-Much of the shanty form owes its origin to the work songs of enslaved people: many songs without this tag were influenced by these traditions.
+**[African_or_African-American_origin](/tags/African_or_African-American_origin)** - this tag is used for songs which are recorded by any source as having have African or African American origins.
+Note that the shanty form owes its origin to the work songs of enslaved people: many songs without this tag were influenced by these traditions.

 **[appears_in_a_film](/tags/appears_in_a_film)** - a song that appears in a movie.